amesmath/feed_co_rails/README.md

     rails db:migrate
     ```

-    If you have seed data, you can load it:
+    I have extensive Feed Merchandising seed data in teh seeds.rb file which you can use:
     ```sh
     rails db:seed
     ```